Immigration to South Africa: Employment and Labour Market Participation

+of South African born is employed in the electricity, gas and water supply with 96,7%.

 Attacks on Immigrants

 Refugees at de deur camp in South Africa following mass displacement from 2008 attacks.

 In 2008, a series of riots and violent attacks against foreigners of varying origin resulted in the deaths of more than 60 people, and the displacement of over 100,000 immigrants.
 Many of the homeless were re-sheltered in tent settlements similar to those reserved for refugees fleeing war.
 Leading up to and following the violence there had been a history of locals mugging, robbing, and beating immigrants, and a deep-rooted movement of anti-immigrant sentiment that can be traced back to the apartheid.